Why hasn't this website been updated in a while?

 Thank you to the Culture & Animals Foundation for their support of “The Complex Lives of Cultural Icons: A Captive Elephant Biography Project,” which attempts to engage with the ways in which Nepalese working elephants are defined and discussed.
 Using biography to share the stories of individual elephants in Nepal, Michelle hopes to demonstrate the need for individual animal agency and make their roles more visible in society.
 Biographies are a novel way to allow more-than-human animals to co-produce their identity, allowing readers to better assess individuals’ physical and psychological needs.
 Biographical writing encourages concern for animal lives and acknowledges their intrinsic rights.

 We are grateful to SCAS for granting us a ‘Pump Priming’ award for a novel study in Nepal.
-This study begins at the end of December, check back here for updates!

 Project summary: Pet-keeping and human relations to companion-animal species (cats and dogs) in Nepal are very different from Westernised societies.
 “Owned” (pet or family) Nepalese dogs are typically allowed to wander freely, live exclusively outside the home, and regularly socialise with larger canine groups.
 Some dogs are referred to as “shop dogs,” and are allowed to inhabit spaces proximate to restaurants, butchers, and dry-goods stores.
 Many “unowned” dogs are fed or cared for by local community members, who contact animal-based NGOs only when medical intervention is needed.
 National NGOs provide adoption events, TNVRM programs, and emergency care (local vets work only with livestock, not companion animals).
 Prior to 2014, domestic cats (Felis catus) were rarely seen in Nepalese cities or villages.
 However, in the last decade, cats have begun to appear around agricultural land, shops, and in protected areas such as within the boundaries of national parks.

 Chitwan National Park is one of these parks and are surrounded by small municipalities and rural villages.
-In these villages reside numerous livestock species, captive wildlife, free-living (owned and unowned) dogs, and more recently, cats.
+In these villages reside numerous livestock species, captive wildlife, free-living dogs, and more recently, cats.
 This project will explore the nature of the human-pet bond within this cultural context, focusing on potential risks and benefits to human and companion-animal (cat and dog) health and wellbeing.
 Working primarily with Nepalese residents and NGOs, this project seeks to identify how veterinary and social provision can support that bond.

 Cats and Dogs?
 Aren’t you an elephant researcher?